nzbadt/nir-website/_pages/about.md

 Hello!
 My name is Nir, I'm an experimental geophysicist at the University of Pennsylvania (in Philadelphia), where I'm a postdoctoral fellow.
 I hold a an BSc and MSc in Geology and Environmental Sciences from Ben-Gurion University (Israel), and a PhD in Earth and Planetary Sciences from Brown Univeristy.

 My main research focus is on rock friction which is fundamental for our understanding of how earthquakes initiate, grow and arrest.
 In addition I also study the deformation of minerals at the microscale, exploring the micromechanical controls on anelastic and plastic deformation.
 I always look to learn more and so I'm involved in numerous projects, from ice rheology to the mechanical behavior of teeth.
-Check out my ongoing reserach projects below!
+Check out my ongoing research projects below!

 You can reach out to me via email:<br> **nbadt@sas.upenn.edu**  or  **nirzbadt@gmail.com**